Pool Safety Protocols

-- All swimmers must reserve a time to swim before coming to the pool.
+- Evening lap swimmers (6 and 8pm) must reserve a time to swim before coming to the pool.
 You may reserve your day and time using this link.
 If you need assistance with reserving online, please call the front desk at 835-8617.

 Arriving at the Pool & Preparing to Swim

 - Locker rooms are open.
 Lockers are available for use at this time.

 - Everyone must take a shower before entering the pool.
 (This is not a new procedure)

 - All swimmers must maintain social distance (at least 6 feet) from one another.